ColinGilbert/polyvox/documentation/TextureMapping.rst

 ===================
 The other major challenge in texturing voxel based geometry is handling the large number of textures which such environments often require.
 As an example, a game like Minecraft has hundreds of different material types each with their own texture.
 The traditional approach to mesh texturing is to bind textures to *texture units* on the GPU before rendering a batch, but even modern GPUs only allow between 16-64 textures to be bound at a time.
 In this section we discuss various solutions to overcoming this limitation.

-There are various trade offs involved, but if you are targeting hardware with support for *texture arrays* (available from OpenGL 3 and Direct3D 10 on-wards) then we can save you some time and tell you that they are almost certainly the best solution.
+There are various trade offs involved, but if you are targeting hardware with support for *texture arrays* (available from OpenGL 3 and Direct3D 10 onwards) then we can save you some time and tell you that they are almost certainly the best solution.
 Otherwise you have to understand the various pros and cons of the other approaches described below.

 Separate texture units
 ----------------------